 Walker, Allison S. "Perusall: Harnessing AI Robo-Tools and Writing Analytics to Improve Student Learning and Increase Instructor Efficiency."
 Journal of Writing Analytics, vol. 3, 2019, 237-238. doi:10.37514/JWA-J.2019.3.1.11.

 At 0:26 this video mentions that students may access a textbook in Perusall via purchasing it directly from Perusall or entering an access code purchased from the college bookstore.
 As stated at the top of the "Getting Started" tab, GHC has disabled the option to use purchased textbooks in Perusall.
-However, GHC faculty may still use open-source textbooks in Perusall.
+However, GHC faculty may still upload open-source textbooks and content in Perusall.

 When your instructor gives you a Perusall assignment, you must access the assignment through D2L for grades to synch correctly.
 You may get email notifications from Perusall about assignments that are due.
 The links in these emails will not take you to your class or assignment.
 You must access your assignment via D2L.